Labs

 Submission Instructions

-• Your report must include both Task 1 (Test Coverage) and Task 2 (TDD).
+• Your report must include Phase 1 (Test Coverage), Phase 2 (TDD) and Phase 3 (Continuous Integration).

-• Do not submit separate reports for each task.
+• Do not submit separate reports for each Phase/task.
 Submit one PDF covering all required details.

 • Ensure your report is clear and self-contained, so it can be understood without running your code.